 Examples of ROI calculation

 Do you want to understand the ROI equation?
-Are you curious how to calculate the ROI in practice?
-Or maybe you want to know how to interpret the results of the ROI calculation?
+Are you curious about how to calculate the ROI in practice?
+Or maybe you want to know how to interpret the results of an ROI calculation?

 As an investor in the real estate market, you purchase a property in New York for $600,000.
 Three years later, you sell this property for $900,000.

 To calculate return on investment, you should use the ROI formula:

 ROI = ($900,000 – $600,000) / ($600,000) = 0.5 = 50%

 So the return on your investment for the property is 50%.

 As a marketing manager in a large international company, you introduce a new marketing program with a budget of $250,000.
 The result of this program is a $200,000 growth in profits over each of the following two years.
 First of all, note that your total gain from this investment is the gain from the first year plus the gain from the second year.

 Then you can use the ROI formula: